microsoft/LightGBM/python-package/README.rst

 The package's documentation strings (docstrings) are written in the `numpydoc style <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

-To check thatt a contribution to the package matches its style expectations, run the following from the root of the repo.
+To check that a contribution to the package matches its style expectations, run the following from the root of the repo.

 .. code:: sh